 As the story goes, on a stormy night in 1660, the town of Tellaro slept peacefully.Â The sea was so rough that no one expected danger to be fast-approaching on the horizon.
 Though the seas raged, a band of pirates led by Rooster Arenzano forged through the storm in an all-out, surprise attempt to attack and loot the town of Tellaro that very night.
 The pirates, however, couldn’t account for all the things fate had in store for them on that stormy night.
 To their dismay, the seas were not the biggest adversary, but instead, something else lurking beneath its waters.
 As theyÂ neared the shore of the sleepy town, an enormous octopus climbed out of the water and up a church belfry to escape the turbulent seas.
 In its ascent, the great creature began to ring the bells.Â The citizens of Tellaro, recognizing the alarm, took to the streets to defend the village and drove off the pirate attack.Â After their victory, they looked upward at the church tower, eager to rally around their hero, expecting to find a fellow citizen or guard who had rung the bells.
 Instead, their gaze landed on a the massive octopus, the unexpected protector of all they held dear.

-A neat thing about FIDO technology is that it enables the use of multiple Security Keys to access your account.
-You can have multiple keys registered to your account on the Tellaro, put one on your key-chain and the second in a locked drawer at home, the third in the office, etc. as backups.
-Even if you lose one, you can always use a backup key to access your account, delete the key associated with the lost Security Key and continue working with the backup key as your primary key.
-You can then choose to replace the lost Security Key with a new one and register it to your account.
+A neat thing about FIDO technology is that it enables the use of multiple security keys to access your account.
+You can have multiple keys registered to your account on the Tellaro, put one on your keychain and the second in a locked drawer at home, the third in the office, etc., as backups.
+Even if you lose one, you can always use a backup key to access your account, delete the key associated with the lost security key and continue working with the backup key as your primary key.
+You can then replace the lost security key with a new one and register it to your account.

-Even if you lost all your Security Keys to your account, StrongKey has built in 2-Step Verification to send you a PIN to your mobile phone or registered e-mail address on the account.
-Using this PIN, you can register a new Security Key to your account.
+Even if you lost all your security keys to your account, StrongKey has built in Two-step Verification to send a PIN to your mobile phone or registered e-mail address on the account.
+Using this PIN, you can register a new security key to your account.

-Finally, the Tellaro Kit contains Tamper Evident envelopes where your Tellaro Administrator’s Security Key (TASK) is stored; using the TASK, you can delete registered keys associated with your account and have the Tellaro Administrator send you a new registration link for use with a new Security Key.
+Finally, the Tellaro Kit contains tamper evident envelopes where your Tellaro Administrator’s security key is stored; using this key, you can delete registered keys associated with your account and have the Tellaro Administrator send you a new registration link for use with a new security key.

 The StrongKey Tellaro leverages multiple technologies to protect you from ransomware.
 Firstly, FIDO strong-authentication requires the use of a hardware token (that cannot be accessed by remote attackers).